adrians5j/react-butterfiles/README.md

 For example, to create a simple file field, you would only need to use the `browseFiles` callback.

 ## Selection error types
-If there is a file that does not comply with the rules that were set via props, an `onError` callback will be triggered.
+In selection, if there are one or more files that do not comply with the rules that were set via props, an `onError` callback will be triggered, with all of the errors passed as the first argument.

-The following is the list of all error types.
+Every error in the array will have one of the following error types.

 | Type                | Description
 | :------------------ | :-------------------